publicJorn/KeyMappey/README.md

-# Simple project with webpack template
+# KeyMappey

+A tool that lets you create a quick reference of your game's key bindings.

+## Play around with the source code!

-Simply run `npm install` or `yarn install` to download dependencies.
+`npm install` or `yarn install` to download dependencies.

 `npm run start` or `yarn start` to develop.